Non-trivial higher Massey products in moment-angle complexes: Massey products constructed by edge contractions

 For any simple polytope $P$, define $\mathcal{K}_P=\partial(P^*)$ to be the boundary of the dual polytope.
 This is a simplicial complex and the moment-angle complex $\mathcal{Z}_P=\mathcal{Z}_{\mathcal{K}_P}$ is a moment-angle manifold.
 The simplicial complex $\mathcal{K}$ in Figure~\ref{fig: (square) truncated octahedron Massey} is a full-subcomplex of $\mathcal{K}_P$ when $P$ is a truncated octahedron, otherwise known as the $3$-dimensional permutahedron.
 A truncated octahedron is a $3$-dimensional simple polytope whose facets are $6$ squares and $8$ hexagons, so there are $6$ vertices of $\mathcal{K}_P$ with valency $4$ and $8$ with valency $6$.
 Since $\mathcal{K}\subset \mathcal{K}_P$, the non-trivial Massey product in $H^*(\mathcal{Z}_\mathcal{K})$ lifts to a non-trivial Massey product in $H^*(\mathcal{Z}_P)$ with non-trivial indeterminacy.
-Hence we found a non-trivial Massey product in $H^*(\mathcal{Z}_P)$ using only Theorem~\ref{thm: edge contractions Massey} and the classification of lowest-degree non-trivial triple Massey products in \cite{DenhamSuciu, LowestDegreeClassification}. \end{exmp}
+Hence we found a non-trivial Massey product in $H^*(\mathcal{Z}_P)$ using only Theorem~\ref{thm: edge contractions Massey} and the classification of lowest-degree non-trivial triple Massey products in \cite{DenhamSuciu, LowestDegreeClassification}.
+This technique also recovers the first example of a triple Massey product in $H^*(\mathcal{Z}_P)$ that was given in \cite[Lemma~4.9(2)]{Limonchenko_multiwedge}, where the constructed full subcomplex edge contracts to one of the obstruction graphs that give trivial indeterminacy. \end{exmp}

 \begin{exmp} A Pogorelov polytope is a $3$-dimensional polytope that can be realised in hyperbolic (Lobachevsky) space as a bounded right-angled polytope.
 The Pogorelov class is large and includes all fullerenes, whose facets are pentagons and hexagons.
 Zhuravleva \cite[Theorem~3.2]{Liz} showed that for any Pogorelov polytope $P$, $\mathcal{K}_P=\partial(P^*)$ has a full subcomplex $\mathcal{K}$ as shown in Figure~\ref{fig:Liz2}.
 This full subcomplex was used to explicitly construct a non-trivial Massey product $\langle \alpha_1, \alpha_2, \alpha_3 \rangle \subset H^*(\mathcal{Z}_P)$ where $\alpha_1\in \widetilde{H}^0(\mathcal{K}_{567})$, $\alpha_2\in \widetilde{H}^0(\mathcal{K}_{2 b_0\ldots b_n})$ and $\alpha_3\in \widetilde{H}^0(\mathcal{K}_{34})$. moment-angle manifolds $\mathcal{Z}_P$ have a non-trivial triple Massey product using the full subcomplex in Figure~\ref{fig:Liz2}.